emilearthur/fastblog/_posts/2021-08-18-DataClass - Inheritance-and-Composition.md

 From [realpython's](https://realpython.com/inheritance-composition-python/) article, "Inheritance is the mechanism you’ll use to create hierarchies of related classes.
 These related classes will share a common interface that will be defined in the base classes.
 Derived classes can specialize the interface by providing a particular implementation where applies".

-Here, we create an HR systems to process payroll for the company's employees as done in the article.
+As done in [realpython's](https://realpython.com/inheritance-composition-python/) article, we create an HR system to process payroll for the company's employees.

 ```python
 from typing import List